aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 issues, and fail to produce a working binary.
 This is the list of compilers tested:

-* gfortran 4.8: critic2 cannot be compiled with this version because allocatable components in user-defined types are not supported.
+* gfortran 4.8: critic2 cannot be compiled because allocatable
+  components in user-defined types are not supported in this and older versions.
 * gfortran 4.9 through 5.4 (and possibly older and newer gfortran-5):
   the code compiles correctly but there are errors allocating and deallocating the global field array (`sy%f`) and other complex user-defined types.
 The program is usable, but problems will arise if more than one crystal structure or more than 10 scalar fields are loaded.
-* gfortran 6.x, 7.x, 8.x: no errors.
+* gfortran 6.x and above: no errors.
 * ifort, all versions from 12.1 up to 18.0.3: catastrophic internal compiler errors of unknown origin.
-* ifort, version 2019.0.3.199: it compiles but inexplicable segmentation faults with non-sensical tracebacks are thrown when using YT or BADER and when loading and unloading fields.
+* ifort, version 2019.0.3.199: it compiles but inexplicable segmentation faults with nonsensical tracebacks are thrown when using YT or BADER and when loading and unloading fields.
-* ifort, version 2019.0.5.281: no errors.
+* ifort, version 2019.0.5.281: if aggressive optimization is used (`-O2` and `-O3` flags), the compiler may freeze while compiling `systemmod@proc.f90`.
 * Portland Group Fortran compiler (pgfortran), version 17.3.
 There are two important compiler problems: i) passing subroutines and functions whose interface includes multidimensional arrays as